jacoxnet/books/README.md

-# Project 1

-Web Programming with Python and JavaScript

-## *CX Books*
+# *CX Books*

-This project was prepared to satisfy project1 in the online version of this class.
+This project was prepared to satisfy project1 in the online version of CS50x Web Programming with Python and JavaScript.

 ## Introduction